daenash/palomar/README.md

           }),
         }),
         middlewares: [
-          // Add middleware handlers
+          // Add middleware handlers one by one.
-          // (request object is accessible)
-          createMiddleware((req) => {
+          // It gives access to the request object with the first argument createMiddleware((req) => {
             // ----------------------------------------------------
-            // This will bee accessible in the controller's context return { multiplier: req.path.length };
+            // The returned data will be accessible in the controller's context return { multiplier: req.path.length };
           }),
         ],
       },

-      // You get a typed RequestHandler here
+      // You get a controller function here with typed inputs and middleware data ({ context: { input, middlewares } }) => {
-      (req, context) => {
         // ------------------------------------------
-        // Query is inferred from zod input
+        // Query is inferred from context.input
-        // (property) query: { num?: number; }
+        // (parameter) input: { query: { num?: number | undefined; } }
         // ------------------------------------------
-        // Context is inferred from middleware
+        // Multiplier is inferred from the middlewares.multiplier
-        // (property) context: { multiplier: number; }
+        // (parameter) middlewares: { multiplier: number; }
         // ------------------------------------------
-        const result = (req.query.num ??
-1) * context.multiplier;
+        const result = (input.query.num ??
+1) * middlewares.multiplier;

         // ------------------------------------------
-        // Return will be inferred in the client
+        // Return type is inferred from zod output
         // ------------------------------------------
         return { result };
       }